 The NFC chips in ePassports and similar documents contain personal information such as name, birthdate, nationality and face image.

-In this blogpost we’ll provide an overview of the different security mechanisms that are implemented by these RFID chips to secure this information.
+In this blog post, we’ll provide an overview of the different security mechanisms that are implemented by these NFC chips to secure this information.
 We also explain how ReadID uses these mechanisms.
-We try to make this not too technical, and will provide more details in follow-up blog posts
+We try to make this not too technical and will provide more details in follow-up blog posts

 The main standard for these security mechanisms is the ICAO Doc 9303 specification.
 ICAO stands for International Civil Aviation Organization and is part of the United Nations.
 ReadID also supports the comparable ISO-18013 standard for electronic driving licences, but for brevity we ignore this in this blogpost.